Global unity is key to peace

 It is a great honour to address this third parliamentary summit on the International Crimea Platform, and I truly regret that I am not able to be with you today in person.

-Let me begin by expressing, on behalf of Canada’s Parliament and its peoples, the deep kinship we feel with the parliamentarians and people of Ukraine.
+Let me begin by expressing, on behalf of Canada’s Parliament and its people, the deep kinship we feel with the parliamentarians and people of Ukraine.

 The Canadian people stand with you – including more than 1.3 million Canadians of Ukrainian origin – as we commit to helping restore peace in Ukraine and strengthen international security for years to come.
 This gathering of European and international friends and allies highlights that Russia’s war of aggression against Ukraine carries geopolitical effects far beyond Ukraine.